MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-gettopfieldsofstudy.md

 maxCount | int | Default 100.
 The maximum number of fields of study to return. minScore | float | Default 0.
 A minimum similarity score threshold.
 Fields of study with similarity scores less than `minScore` will not be in the returned list.

+**Return value**

+Returns a IEnumerable of `Tuple<long,float>`.
+The first item is a field of study entity ID defined in MAG.
+The second item is the similarity score between the input string and the field of study.

 **Examples**

   ```C#